-Most women of childbearing age have spent most of their teens, 20’s, and even 30’s trying NOT to become pregnant.
+Most women preparing for pregnancy have spent most of their teens, 20’s, and even 30’s trying NOT to become pregnant.
 Educators, health care providers, media, and pop culture have all contributed to this familiar message: ANYTIME YOU HAVE SEX YOU MIGHT GET PREGNANT!
 And so, rather than learning about our own unique menstrual cycles and the female fertility window which is typically only 6 days per month, women have embraced “the pill” or other forms of birth control with enthusiasm.

 But after years or even decades of using birth control, an increasing number of women are experiencing the often-devastating realization that achieving pregnancy is not always straightforward.
 Roughly 1 in 6 couples in Canada experience infertility and that number has doubled since the 1980’s.
 While there are a variety of medical conditions that may contribute to infertility such as STD’s, endometriosis, and tubal factors (to name just a few), there is a growing curiosity about what “else” might be causing what seems like a fertility crisis today.
 Junk food?
 Environmental toxins?
 Delayed childbearing?
 Stress?
 Medications?